 Section 6: Amends s.
-420.511, F.S., relating to the FHFC's annual reporting and auditing requirements, to replace obsolete terms; to modify current and require additional information for inclusion in the FHFC's annual report to the Governor and the Legislature; and revises the provisions relating to the annual financial audit to specify what information must be included in the audited financial statements.
+420.511, F.S., relating to the FHFC's annual reporting and auditing requirements, to require additional information for inclusion in the FHFC's annual report to the Governor and the Legislature; revise the provisions relating to the annual financial audit to specify what information must be included in the audited financial statements; and remove obsolete language.